 Fig.1: Three – module de-centralised UPS system

 These have allowed the elimination of the step-up output transformer and with it a considerable proportion of the UPS’s size and weight.
 For example a typical three-phase 50 kVA transformer-based system excluding batteries weighs 400 Kg, whereas a modern equivalent transformerless implementation is just 60 Kg.
-Sizing is also greatly reduced, so the smaller, lighter UPS modules can be built as plug-in components added to a UPS frame rather than fixed, floor standing units.
+Sizing is also greatly reduced, so the smaller, lighter UPS power modules can be built as plug-in components added to a uninterruptible power supply frame rather than fixed, floor standing units.

 Scalability and efficiency